 Our Glendale vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
 Elderly pets can be prone to accidents as the muscles controlling the bladder weaken, but it's important to note that incontinence could be a sign of a bigger health issue such as a urinary tract infection or dementia.

-If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.
+If your senior pet experiences incontinence issues it's important to take your senior dog or cat to the geriatric vet for a thorough examination.

 Our vets will perform a thorough examination for your senior pet, inquire about their home life in detail and complete any tests that may be needed to gain additional insight into his or her general physical health and condition.